Homeware Timeline - M&S Archive

 Our range of homeware shrunk during the war as raw materials were in short supply.

-In 1948 we gave Sales Assistants training to help sell our ‘Thermomatic Irons’.
+In 1948 we gave Sales Assistants training to help sell our ‘Thermomatic Irons’, electric fires and light bulbs.

 For the Home advert, 1969